slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
-## On gratitude and humbleness
+## On humbleness

-> *'Gratitude is not only the greatest of virtues, but the parent of all the others.' -- Cicero*

-Choose humbleness and gratefulness.
+> *'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.' -- Ernest Hemingway*

+> *'I myself am made entirely of flaws, stitched together with good intentions.' -- Augusten Burroughs*

+Ego is the unhealthy belief in our own importance.
 You are not perfect neither you'll ever be.

 Success means nothing in life.
 It’s forgotten in one generation, two at best.
 Your emotional health, by the other hand, lives for hundreds of generations after in the lives of everyone you touch and their descendants.

+Hints:

+- A way to humble yourself is to put you in the position of being the weakest person in something during the day.

+> *'Everyone you will ever meet knows something you don't.' -- Bill Nye*

+> *'People aren't either wicked or noble.
+They're like chef's salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict.' -- Lemony Snicket*

+---
+## On gratitude

+> *'Gratitude is not only the greatest of virtues, but the parent of all the others.' -- Cicero*

 > *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*

+> *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

+Sometimes we forget that a group of people blazed the trail we’re enjoying and that another group continues to maintain it without any fanfare.

 > *'Comparison is the thief of joy.' -- Theodore Roosevelt*

-> *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

 > *'How lucky I am to have something that makes saying goodbye so hard.' -- A.A.
 Milne*

 > *'You can’t be grateful and angry simultaneously.' -- Tony Robbins*

-> *'Everyone you will ever meet knows something you don't.' -- Bill Nye*

-> *'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.' -- Ernest Hemingway*

-<!--
-- A way to humble yourself is to put you in the position of being the weakest person in something during the day.
-- Being grateful is looking down.
-- A good life is not a life without problems.
-A good life is a life with good problems. mm
-- play the cards you are dealt.
-And you will often be dealt bad cards.
-- I sometimes forget that a group of people blazed the trail I’m enjoying and that another group continues to maintain it without any fanfare.

-> *'I myself am made entirely of flaws, stitched together with good intentions.' -- Augusten Burroughs*
+> *'When you are grateful, fear disappears and abundance appears.' -- Anthony Robbins*

 > *'Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich.' -- Lao Tzu*

-> *'When you are grateful, fear disappears and abundance appears.' -- Anthony Robbins*
-> *'The frog in the well knows nothing of the mighty ocean.' -- Japanese Proverb*
-> *'Ego is the unhealthy belief in our own importance.'*
--->
+<!--
+Play the cards you are dealt.
+And you will often be dealt bad cards.
+Being grateful is looking down.
+- A good life is not a life without problems.
+A good life is a life with good problems. mm -->